Shingzie Howard

 Elcors "Shingzie" Howard was an actress in the U.S. She appeared in several Oscar Michaux films.
 She also worked for the Colored Players Film Corporation.

 After she married she became known as Shingzie Howard McClane.
 She retired from filmmaking and became a teacher.
-She appeared in the "Midnight Ramble" episode of American Experience in 1994.
+She appeared in the documentary Midnight Ramble episode of American Experience about early African American films in 1994.